Best 18-inch laptops (gaming, workstation) – complete list

 Massive cooling modules stand out on the most-powerful 18-inch laptops of this generation

 In broad terms, specs and cooling aside, the Alienware attracts with its brand presence and iconic design, as well as an optional CherryMX mechanical keyboard, but also demands a premium in most markets.
 The ROG Scar 18, on the other hand, is a refinement of the previous ROG designs, and most likely a well-balanced option in this premium performance niche, with a more affordable price than the Alienware for the high-specced configurations.
+The MSI Raider, on the other hand, is a spectacular chassis and one of the very few implementations of Ryzen HX hardware with high-performance RTX 5000 graphics.

 As of more recently, the MSI Titan 18 is a never design in this class, with even higher power settings and beefier cooling than the other two.
-In fact, this is arguably the most powerful gaming notebook of the 2024 generation.
+In fact, this is arguably the most powerful gaming notebook of the 2025/2024 generation.

-The complete list of 18 inch laptops available in 2024
+The complete list of 18 inch laptops available in 2025

-There are only a handful of notebooks with 18-inch screens available at this point, and I’ve listed all of them down below, in alphabetical order.
+There are still only a handful of notebooks with 18-inch screens available at this point, and I’ve listed all of them down below, in alphabetical order.

 Model Screen Hardware Graphics Weight